jyew/red_hat_integration_demo/README.md

 It provides service composition and orchestration, application connectivity and data transformation, real-time message streaming, change data capture, and API management—all combined with a cloud-native platform and toolchain to support the full spectrum of modern application development.

 This repo is with reference to https://github.com/ksingh7/twitter_streaming_app_on_openshift_OCS with some updated codes and modification.
+Give credits to Karan Singh.

 ## Instruction